Nicole Taylor

 Social media, identity, and youth; body image and gender; childhood obesity and teasing practices; adolescent and emerging adult health; qualitative and applied research methods; internet ethnography; institutional culture, decision-making, and collaboration; contemporary U.S. and educational research settings

 I am an anthropologist who explores contemporary social issues related to youth.
-My most recent research examines identiy, emotional expression, and sociality among college students on social media.
+My most recent research examines identity, emotional expression, and sociality among college students on social media.
 Funded by a grant from the National Science Foundation, this project also explores ethical and methodological challenges of conducting long term participant observation in social media and anonymizing digital images.

 In 2022, with support from another National Science Foundation grant, my team conducted customer discovery interviews as part of the I-Corps program to explore a potential commercial solution to social media dependence that could mitigate the effects of "always on" technology culture.